Jerry Brown: Personal life

-A bachelor as governor and mayor, Brown attracted attention for dating famous women, the most notable of whom was singer Linda Ronstadt.
-In March 2005, Brown announced his engagement to his girlfriend since 1990, Anne Gust, former chief administrative officer for The Gap.
+A bachelor in his first two terms as governor and first term as mayor of Oakland, Brown attracted attention for dating famous women, the most notable of whom was singer Linda Ronstadt.
+In March 2005, Brown announced his engagement to his girlfriend since 1990, Anne Gust, former chief administrative officer for the Gap.
 They were married on June 18, 2005, in a ceremony officiated by Senator Dianne Feinstein in the Rotunda Building in downtown Oakland.
 They had a second, religious ceremony later in the day in the Roman Catholic Church in San Francisco where Brown's parents had been married.
 Brown and Gust lived in the Oakland Hills in a home purchased for $1.8 million.
 As of 2019, they live on a ranch in Colusa County.

 Beginning in 1995, Brown hosted a daily call-in talk show on the local Pacifica Radio station, KPFA-FM, in Berkeley broadcast to major U.S. markets.
 Both the radio program and Brown's political action organization, based in Oakland, were called We the People.
 His programs, usually featuring invited guests, generally explored alternative views on a wide range of social and political issues, from education and health care to spirituality and the death penalty.

 The official gubernatorial portrait of Jerry Brown, commemorating his first period as Governor of California, was painted by Don Bachardy and unveiled in 1984.
 The painting has long been controversial due to its departure from the traditional norms of portraiture.